 - Matte finish that leaves no shine

-- Few, if any.
-Works best on shorter and medium-length hair
+- Few, if any; works best on shorter and medium-length hair

 Seven Potions stands by their commitment to creating natural, organic men’s grooming products that work.
 Their Hair Styling Clay is no exception and is a great addition to any man’s grooming kit.

 Layrite – the company, that is – has its roots firmly planted in the world of men’s barbering.
-Founded by a barber, Layrite’s products are formulated by professional barbers who know more a thing or two about men’s hair.
+Founded by a barber, Layrite’s products are formulated by professional barbers who know a thing or two about men’s hair.

-Layrite Cement Matte Hair Clay is a go-to option for men with long hair, or men who want to rock a more extreme hairstyle.
-While it’s the best hair clay for thick hair, men with thinning hair may also find it useful because it helps to add volume.
+Layrite Cement Matte Hair Clay is a go-to option for men with long hair or men who want to rock a more extreme hairstyle.
+While it’s the best hair clay for thick hair, men with thinning hair also may find it useful, because it helps to add volume.

 You’ll also like the Cement Matte Hair Clay’s textured, natural-looking finish that doesn’t leave behind tell-tale flakes like some other clays.
-Because of its thick texture, you’ll have to rub the clay between your hands to warm it up before you apply it, but that’s hardly an inconvenience given the results you’re able to achieve.
+Because of its thick texture, you’ll have to rub the clay between your hands to warm it up before you apply it, but that’s hardly an inconvenience, given the results you’re able to achieve.